kaisersoftapps/docs/docs/script-master/editor.md

 Script Master is now embedded with a more reliable and efficient editor - the Monaco editor.
 This editor has various useful features that give Atlassian administrators a better scripting experience.

-This editor powers one of the most popular and effective editors — Visual Studio Code (VS Code).
+This editor powers one of the most popular and effective editors — Visual Studio Code (VS Code), but it does not fully replace it, of course.

 ## Features